ljhgabe/BERT-ParsCit/README.md

 ## Description

-This is the repository of ParsCit-ParsCit and is under active development at National University of Singapore (NUS), Singapore.
+This is the repository of BERT ParsCit and is under active development at National University of Singapore (NUS), Singapore.
 The project was built upon a [template by ashleve](https://github.com/ashleve/lightning-hydra-template).
+BERT ParsCit is a BERT version of [Neural ParsCit](https://github.com/WING-NUS/Neural-ParsCit) built by researchers under [WING@NUS](https://wing.comp.nus.edu.sg/).

 ## How to run